Written by: Kathleen Ginn

 • Both practices initiate shifting life experiences from feelings of powerlessness to feelings of optimism and conscious co-creation.

-• They both promote direct experiences of heart-felt connection with Creative Intelligence, the Source of Life.
+• They both promote direct experiences of heart-felt connection with Creative Intelligence, the Source of Life and to become present with what is.

 By way of reminder, the root word of health or healing is “haelan” which means “to make whole, sound and well.”
 To truly heal (return to wholeness) one needs to be mindfully present, aware and reflective.
 Meditation and Contemplation are useful skills to achieve this.